 Lesson 2: My Water Footprint

-This lesson encourages students to articulate and share the concept of a water footprint.
-Then they investigate the impact of their food consumption habits on their virtual water use and begin thinking about how their diet is influenced by systems outside of themselves, such as social groups, advertising, and the structures in place at home and at school.
+In the next environmental science lesson, students are encouraged to articulate and share the concept of a water footprint.
+Then they investigate the impact of their food consumption habits on water resources and their virtual water use and begin thinking about how their diet is influenced by systems outside of themselves, such as social groups, advertising, and the structures in place at home and at school.

 Lesson Plan 2